Control of Hazardous Energy

 Equipment-Specific Energy Control Procedures

-The Program Coordinator for each department shall inspect facilities and consult with employees and supervisors assigned to service and maintain equipment/machinery in order to develop equipment-specific energy control procedures.
+The Program Coordinator for each department shall coordinate the inspection of facilities and consult with employees and supervisors assigned to service and maintain equipment/machinery in order to develop equipment-specific energy control procedures.
 Equipment-specific energy control procedures shall be developed, documented, and utilized for the control of potentially hazardous energy during servicing and maintenance of equipment.
 If an energy isolating device is capable of being locked out, equipment-specific LOTO procedures shall specify the use of a lockout system.
 If an energy isolating device is not capable of being locked out, equipment-specific LOTO procedures may specify the use of a tagout system.
 Equipment that possesses a single hazardous energy source that can be easily identified and isolated with a single lock may be exempt from equipment-specific procedures.
 All exemption criteria specified under 29 CFR 1910.147(c)(4)(i) must be adequately met for the exemption.
 Contact EHS for consultation if uncertain the equipment is exempt from equipment-specific lockout procedures.

-LOTO procedures shall specify additional elements as necessary to provide an equivalent level of protection during a tagout verus a lockout.
+LOTO procedures shall specify additional elements as necessary to provide an equivalent level of protection during a tagout versus a lockout.
 Additional means to be considered as part of the demonstration of full employee protection during a tagout shall include the implementation of additional safety measures such as the removal of an isolating circuit element, blocking of a controlling switch, opening of an extra disconnecting device, or the removal of a valve handle to reduce the likelihood of inadvertent energization.
 If typical equipment-specific LOTO procedures must be altered due to irregular conditions, the Program Coordinator must approve these alterations prior to the LOTO.

 All equipment-specific LOTO procedures shall be designed to ensure that the machine or equipment is stopped, isolated from all potentially hazardous energy sources, and locked or tagged out before any employee performs servicing or maintenance on equipment.
 Equipment-specific LOTO procedures shall be designed to follow the general sequence of energy control (See Appendix C) and the general sequence of re-energization (See Appendix D); however, these procedures should include specific procedural details on how to safely control energy during servicing or maintenance of the specific equipment.
 See Appendix E for an example of an approved equipment-specific LOTO procedure.
 Other formats are acceptable upon approval by IUEHS, but all procedures must provide an equivalent level of protection.